 That means you could buy a short-term plan today and — if you’re approved through the underwriting process — you could have coverage in force as soon as the next business day.
 This aspect of short-term plans is particularly appealing to consumers who are planning to buy ACA-compliant coverage but who face a wait of days or weeks — or even months — before that coverage takes effect.

 As the name implies, the coverage is temporary, and historically has been limited to three-month durations.
-However, the Trump Administration has proposed new regulations that would allow coverage to remain in force for up to 364 days.
-(Several states have more restrictive rules for short-term plans.)
+However, the federal government has released new regulations that allow coverage to remain in force for up to 364 days.
+Read about short-term plan availability in your state.